About Me

 Born in Madrid (Spain).
 His career began with the attendance of seminars and conferences about biology, veterinary, animal welfare, etc.

-In 2004, he moved to Milan (Italy) to work in a specialized reptiles and amphibians shop, and in the summer he traveled to Colombia to be involved in voluntary work with river dolphins in Amazonia.
-That same winter, he carried out an internship at the Seal Rehabilitation and Research Center Zeehondencreche in Pieterburen (Holland).
+In 2004, he moved to Milan (Italy) to work in a place specializing in reptiles and amphibians and, in the summer, he traveled to Colombia to volunteer with river dolphins in the Amazon.
+That same winter, she completed an internship at the Zeehondencreche Seal Rehabilitation Center in Pieterburen (Holland).

-One year later, he graduated as the Technical Assistant for Zoos and Aquaria (ATZA) at Veterinary Faculty UCM (Universidad Complutense de Madrid) and he continued on his career path as Marine Mammal Assistant at Selwo Marina (Málaga) in 2006.
+A year later, he graduated in ATZA (Technical Assistant for Zoos and Aquariums) at the Faculty of Veterinary Medicine of the UCM (Complutense University of Madrid) and continued his career as assistant marine mammal trainer at Selwo Marina (Málaga) in 2006. .

-After some months working with multiple species at Faunia (Madrid) and with sea lions at Oasis Park (Fuerteventura), he joined the marine mammal department at Zoo Aquarium of Madrid (Parques Reunidos).
-There he spent ten years working with bottlenose dolphins, penguins, grey seals and sea lions (Patagonian, California and Steller).
+After a few months working with various species at Faunia (Madrid) and with sea lions at Oasis Park (Fuerteventura), he joined the marine mammals department at the Madrid Zoo Aquarium (Parques Reunidos).
+It is there that he spent ten years working with dolphins, penguins, gray seals and sea lions (Patagonia, California and Steller).

-In the summer of 2010, he had a short training period with orcas at Marineland (Antibes, France).
+In the summer of 2010, he completed a short training period in the orca department of Marineland (Antibes, France).

 In 2017, he was promoted to marine mammal supervisor at Selwo Marina.
-And in 2020, he left as an excellence in training to work as an orca trainer at Marineland Antibes (France), to return a year and a half later to Selwo Marina, to his current position as supervisor.
+And in 2020 he went on training leave to work as an orca trainer at Marineland Antibes (France), returning a year and a half later to Selwo Marina, to his position as a supervisor.
+In July 2023 he moves to the United Arab Emirates to work as Zoological Manager at SeaWorld Yas Island (Abu Dhabi) in the Arctic Department where he currently works.

-He has been an active member of IMATA (International Marine Animal Trainers' Association) since 2012 and EAAM (European Association for Aquatic Mammals), attending and making presentations, such as: the voluntary stretcher training for transporting a bottlenose dolphin (Portugal, 2018) and voluntary intramuscular injection in dolphins and sea lions (Valencia 2020).
+Member of IMATA (International Marine Animal Trainers' Association) since 2012 and EAAM (European Association for Aquatic Mammals), attending and giving presentations, such as: voluntary stretcher training for transporting a bottlenose dolphin (Portugal, 2018) and injection Voluntary intramuscular injection in dolphins and sea lions (Valencia 2020).

 About Me